-Section 2 of this paper gives an overview of current research on computational, multimodal and affective scene production.
+Section 2 gives an overview of current research on computational, multimodal and affective scene production.
 In section 3, the design of SceneMaker is discussed.
-SceneMaker is compared to related multimodal work in section 4 and Section 5 discusses conclusions and future work.
+SceneMaker is compared to related multimodal work in section 4 and Section 5 gives the conclusion and future work.